Community Legal Information Clinic

 For additional information on Enforcing a Restraining Order you can visit the Judicial Council website(opens in new window) or contact an attorney.

 A: There is no filing fee for an application, a responsive pleading, or an order to show cause that seeks to obtain, modify, or enforce a protective order.
 CAL.
 FAM.
 CODE § 6222.
-Additional information about Fee Waivers is available here.
+The only restraining order that might require a filing fee is a Civil Harassment restraining order.
+Additional information about Fee Waivers is available here(opens in new window)

 A: If your primary language is not English, an interpreter MAY be provided to you at no cost for certain types of court proceedings and court-operated services and programs.
+Interpreters MUST be requested, if not requested prior to the court hearing and you need an interpreter, it is possible that your court hearing date would get pushed back.
 Prior to your hearing or court proceeding, check with the court’s Self-Help services, the Court Clerk or look at the court’s website to see what types of translation services are available in your jurisdiction.
-The Judicial Council of California provides additional details about court interpreters.
+The Judicial Council of California provides additional details about court interpreters(opens in new window).
 The Butte County Superior Court clerk’s office is available at (530) 532-7002.

 For more information regarding CLETS and the aspects of its legal function, please see CAL.
 GOV’T. CODE §§15150-1567 by clicking this link .